 Buying fresh, unpasteurized milk from a local farm is good for your family's health, good for the farm and good for the environment.
-NOFA/Mass is working to make safe, healthy raw milk and raw milk cheeses easily available in Massachusetts.
+NOFA/Mass is working to make safe, healthy raw milk easily available in Massachusetts.

 Pasteurized milk (heated to over 160 °F) is a relatively new product.
 Pasteurization came about less than a century ago, as a reaction to milk produced in urban dairies from cows kept in confinement and fed industrial waste-largely from distilleries.
 Contamination of such milk was controlled by heating it ("pasteurizing" it) to kill all bacteria, both the good and the bad.

 Eventually the urban dairies disappeared, but pasteurization remained.
 Now a growing number of people are learning that fresh milk from nearby dairy farms-where cows still graze outside and are managed using organic and sustainable practices-does not need pasteurization.
 It tastes better, is more beneficial to human health and the health of the environment, and directly supports local farmers and communities.
 In Massachusetts there are more than 24 farms that pass rigorous inspections and are certified to sell raw milk from their farm stores.
 Visit one of these farms to learn more about this vital and healthy product.